Get access to everything we publish when you sign up for Outside+.

 For the Sierra Club Foundation, the whole process of switching banks took around 18 months.
 For the Conservation Alliance, the process is ongoing.
 But onerous paperwork isn’t the only hurdle.

 The responsible-banking industry is painfully young.
-Patagonia says it’s “actively researching” new banks, but few are big enough to handle a complex global business, CEO Ryan Gellert told SNEWS.
+Patagonia says it’s “actively researching” new banks, but few are big enough to handle a complex global business, CEO Ryan Gellert told OBJ.

 “There are divestment activities happening at banks, but I would say there are no green banks of scale,” he says.
 “What we need is global banks to really embrace a different way of doing things…The harsh reality is I think none of them are all that progressive.”